fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-iii.md

 That night, after Anna fell asleep, Miguel stood by the window, staring into the trees.

-He opened his mouth to speak, and the words came—not polished, not certain.
+He opened his mouth to speak, and the words came — not polished, not certain.
 Just **real**.

 “God… I don’t know what I’m doing.
-But if You’re there—watch her.
+But if You’re there — watch her.
 Watch the baby.
 Give me the strength to protect them.”

 He paused.

 Then added: “I’m not ready.
-But I’m yours.”
+But I’ll do what it takes.”

 He pressed the salt pouch into his chest and stayed by the window until dawn.